In a Yemeni town, hardship awaits displaced civilians

 Plastic water bottles are being used as serum injection bags in the facility hit by shortages of medical supplies.

-“The procedure to take the dead fetus out of her womb is not very complicated, but I am waiting to get some blood and I need at least two pounds,” said Abderrahim al-Dhabi, a doctor working with the World Health Organization and the Arab coalition.
-“Hopefully, tomorrow I will get some.”
+“The procedure to take the dead fetus out of her womb is not very complicated, but I am waiting to get some blood and I need at least two pounds,” said Abderrahim al-Dhabi, a doctor working with the World Health Organization and the Arab coalition.“Hopefully, tomorrow I will get some.”

 Nurses said the hospital lacks basic primary care, including a maternity doctor, and that they hadn’t been paid for five months.